|

 Cape Ebony is found naturally growing in desert and semi-desert areas of Angola, Namibia and the Cape Province region of South Africa, often near watercourses and in its natural range the black and fine grained heartwood was used for wood working.
 Euclea pseudebenus is in the Ebenaceae, the ebony family.
 The genus name comes from the Greek words 'eu', meaning "good" and 'kleos' meaning "report" which combine to mean "to be of good report" or "to be famous" and is thought to refer to the good quality ebony-type wood of some species, particularly Euclea pseudebenus.
 The specific epithet means "false ebony" in reference to the resemblance of this species to the wood of true ebony, Diospyros ebenus, from India, which is the tree that produces the black timber used for carpentry.
 Our plants were grown from seed collected in 2019 at the Los Angeles County Arboretum.

-This information about Euclea pseudebenus displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+Information displayed on this page about Euclea pseudebenus is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |